hglabplh-tech/bible-jesus-research/studier/README.md

 versions in cause of the copy right. https://de.osdn.net/projects/sfnet_zefania-sharp/releases/

+NEW:

+- Bible information is now displayed and the Information header for the dictionaries also.
+- The generation of the dictionaries HTML is no more automatic you have to click the study menu and there is a menu-item to generate the HTML files this is then done asynchronous with progress display in a separate window
+- The configuration dialog is called automatic the first time you start the app After saving configuration the program exits and after second restart the settings are active

+THE PROJECT NEEDS A JAVA_HOME setting to a jre java 8

 Kind regards and be blessed and not at all stressed

 Harald Glab-Plhak